Redocly/redocly-cli/docs/commands/push.md

 ### Destination

-To properly push your API definition to the Redocly API registry, you need the following information:
+To properly push your API description to the Redocly API registry, you need the following information:

 - [Organization ID](#organization-id)
 - [API name and version](#api-name-and-version)